Waveform

 Why Hip-Hop on Beatport Needs Specialized Mastering

 Hip-hop mastering lives and dies by the 808.
-The relationship between kick transient and sub-bass sustain is the genre's defining technical challenge — too much low-end at 60–80 Hz drowns the kick in mud; too little loses the mix's visceral punch.
+The relationship between kick transient and sub-bass sustain is the genre's defining technical challenge.
+Too much low-end at 60–80 Hz drowns the kick in mud; too little loses the mix's visceral punch.
 Modern hip-hop productions routinely target -8 LUFS before streaming normalization turns them down, sacrificing dynamic range for zero loudness gain.
 The correct mastering target preserves the kick's transient attack by keeping a fast-attack limiter above 2 ms. Sidechain compression between kick and 808 is handled at the mix stage, but the mastering chain must ensure this inter-sidechain relationship survives the true peak limiter at -1 dBTP without 808 clipping.
-Presence peaks at 2–4 kHz determine vocal intelligibility on phone speakers — the primary listening environment for 78% of hip-hop streams.
+Presence peaks at 2–4 kHz determine vocal intelligibility on phone speakers.
+The primary listening environment for 78% of hip-hop streams.
 High-frequency content above 12 kHz has diminishing returns: AAC and MP3 encoding attenuates it regardless, making extreme air-band boosts wasteful.
 A 250–350 Hz cut of 2–3 dB removes muddiness and creates space for the 808 to breathe without touching the kick's fundamental.

-Beatport context: Beatport serves DJs and club music with no loudness normalization — masters are played at full volume in DJ sets.
+Beatport context: Beatport serves DJs and club music with no loudness normalization.
+Masters are played at full volume in DJ sets.
 Target -9 to -11 LUFS integrated for competitive club-ready loudness.
 Beatport listeners use professional DJ equipment so the full frequency range of your master is heard at high volume.

 Hip-Hop EQ Profile for Beatport